Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Acknowledgments

 This work was supported by the Quantum Science Center (QSC), a National Quantum Information Science Research Center of the U.S. Department of Energy (DOE).
-DB was supported by the U.S. DOE through a quantum computing program sponsored by the Los Alamos National Laboratory (LANL) Information Science \& Technology Institute.
-M.H.G was supported by “la Caixa” Foundation (ID 100010434), Grant No. LCF/BQ/DI19/11730056.
+DB was supported by the U.S. DOE through a quantum computing program sponsored by the Los Alamos National Laboratory (LANL) Information Science \& Technology Institute and by the European Union’s Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement No. 955479.
+M.H.G was supported by “la Caixa” Foundation (ID100010434), Grant No. LCF/BQ/DI19/11730056.
 Piotr C. and AA were supported by the Laboratory Directed Research and Development (LDRD) program of LANL under project numbers 20190659PRD4 (Piotr C.) and 20210116DR (AA and Piotr.
 C).
+MC was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, under Computational Partnerships program.
 PJC also acknowledges initial support from the LANL ASC Beyond Moore's Law project.
 LC was also initially supported by the U.S. DOE, Office of Science, Office of Advanced Scientific Computing Research, under the Quantum Computing Application Teams~program.